Kevin Hart (poet): Poetry

 Hart's interests in poetry were piqued by an English teacher's presentation of Percy Bysshe Shelley's Ozymandias.
 In addition to Shelley, Hart also cites T. S. Eliot, Charles Baudelaire, Paul Éluard, Vasko Popa, Zbigniew Herbert and Gerard Manley Hopkins as influences.
 He first began writing poetry as a teenager, partly thanks to a Shelley anthology he had purchased and partly as an excuse to enjoy the Public Library's air conditioning during Brisbane's hot summers.

 Critics have noted religious and philosophical themes in Hart's poetry.
 As Toby Davidson writes, "Kevin Hart's poetry cannot be separated from his multiple, enduring engagements with mysticism and mystical poetics.
 He is an innovator, suggesting new approaches to the mystical in the free facets of *attending*."
 Michael Brennan notes that the philosophical connection stems out of Hart's "long study into phenomenology", specifically connecting Hart's "The Room" to Heidegger's philosophy.
 Similarly, David McCooey detects the influence of Jacques Derrida, specifically Hart's use of metaphor and perspective.

 Erotic and sensual themes are also pronounced in Hart's work.
 Nathaniel O'Reilly notes, for example, that even though most criticism of Hart focuses on his religious themes, Hart is also an "intensely physical and sensual poet".
 O'Reilly further says that Hart often links physical sensations with spiritual connections.
 Hart's volume Flame Tree was considered, then rejected, for the English Literature Victorian Certificate of Education in Victoria, Australia, on grounds of obscenity.
 The objectionable line was "My semen hot and wild inside your cunt."
 In his own defense, Hart claimed, "I was very surprised to think that the line could offend 18-year-olds these days.
 I suppose there will always be parents who are outraged about something in the curriculum....
-In Australia ‘cunt’ is often used by lovers, women and men alike, and no offence need be given or taken.
+In Australia 'cunt' is often used by lovers, women and men alike, and no offence need be given or taken.
 It can be said very tenderly...."

 Reception

-Hart's poetry has garnered multiple awards, including the Greybeal-Gowen Prize for Poetry in 2008, the John Shaw Neilson Poetry Award in 1977, the Mattara Poetry Award in 1982, 11the Wesley Michel Wright Award in 1984, the NSW Premier's Award in 1985, the Victorian Premier's Award in 1985, the Grace Leven Prize for Poetry in 1991 and 1996, the Christopher Brennan Award in 1999.
+Hart's poetry has garnered multiple awards, including the Greybeal-Gowen Prize for Poetry in 2008, the John Shaw Neilson Poetry Award in 1977, the Mattara Poetry Award in 1982, 11the Wesley Michel Wright Award in 1984, the NSW Premier's Prize for Poetry in 1985, the Victorian Premier's Prize for Poetry in 1985, the Grace Leven Prize for Poetry in 1992 and 1995, the Christopher Brennan Award in 1999.